flyshark/jhu-cs318.github.io/project/setup.md

 The CS department's [lab machines](https://support.cs.jhu.edu/wiki/Category:Linux_Clients) already have these tools available under `/usr/local/data/cs318/x86_64`.
 You just need to modify your PATH setting to contain it.
-Put
+For Bash, that is to put the end of your `~/.bash_profile`:
 ```
 export PATH=/usr/local/data/cs318/x86_64/bin:$PATH
 export LD_LIBRARY_PATH=/usr/local/data/cs318/x86_64/lib:$LD_LIBRARY_PATH
 ```
-at the end of you `~/.bash_profile`.
+For tcsh (the default login shell in ugrad lab machines in the CS department), the syntax is different: add `set path = (/usr/local/data/cs318/x86_64/bin $path)` to the end of your `~/.tcshrc`.

-But you may want to work on the projects on your own machines to be more productive.
+Besides the lab machines, you may want to work on the projects on your own machines to be more productive.
-This page contains instructions to help you with the core development environment setup.
+This page contains instructions to help you with the setup of the core development environment needed for Pintos.
 They are intended for Unix and Mac OS machines.
 If you are running Windows, we recommend you to run a virtual machine with Linux or you will have to setup [Cygwin](http://www.cygwin.com) first.
 This guide, and the course in general, assumes you are familiar with Unix commands.

 ### Compiler toolchain